gaissmai/cidrtree/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## !!!
+ATTENTION, API CHANGE AHEAD

+The next release v0.2.0 has an API change.
+See the devel branch with the prepared new API.

 ## Overview

-`package cidrtree` is an immutable datastructure for fast IP lookup (longest prefix match) in CIDR tables.
+`package cidrtree` is a datastructure for IP routing tables (IPv4/IPv6) with fast lookup (longest prefix match).

-Immutability is achieved because insert/delete will return a new tree which will share some nodes with the original tree.
-All nodes are read-only after creation, allowing concurrent readers to operate safely with concurrent writers.
+The implementation is based on treaps, augmented for CIDRs.
+Treaps are randomized self balancing binary search trees.
+Due to the nature of treaps the lookups (readers) and updates (writers) can be decoupled, without delayed rebalancing, promising to be a perfect match for a software-router or firewall.

+The implementation is based on treaps, which have been augmented here for CIDRs.
+Treaps are randomized, self-balancing binary search trees.
+Due to the nature of treaps, the lookups (readers) and updates (writers) can be decoupled without causing delayed rebalancing, which is a perfect fit for a software router or firewall.

 This package is a specialization of the more generic [interval package] of the same author, but explicit for CIDRs.
-It has a narrow focus with a smaller and simpler API.
+It has a narrow focus with a specialized API for IP routing tables.

 [interval package]: https://github.com/gaissmai/interval